Hugh John Macdonald: Military service

 Macdonald served with the 14th Battalion Volunteer Militia Rifles during the summer of 1866 near Cornwall, in anticipation of a Fenian invasion.
 While at the University of Toronto, he enrolled in The Queen's Own Rifles of Canada on 13 October 1868 as a Rifleman and rose to the rank of Sergeant before being commissioned as an Ensign on 22 April 1870.

 Macdonald then joined the expedition of Colonel Garnet Joseph Wolseley as an Ensign in the 16th Company of the 1st (Ontario) Battalion of Rifles and made the trek to the Red River settlement in Manitoba.
 The Wolseley Expedition was formed to put down Louis Riel's Red River Rebellion.
 After taking part in the bloodless capture of Upper Fort Garry (after Riel's departure) he returned to Toronto, but would take part in putting down Riel's second rebellion.

 He retired from the QOR on 26 April 1882 and moved to Winnipeg.
 During the North-West rebellion in 1885, Macdonald served as a lieutenant in the 90th (Winnipeg) Battalion of Rifles, a unit which he helped to organize.
 He later fought at Fish Creek in Saskatchewan.

 Marriage

 In 1876, Hugh John Macdonald married Jean Murray King, a Roman Catholic.
-Their daughter, Isabella Mary "Daisy" Macdonald, was born in 1877.
+They had one daughter, Isabella Mary "Daisy" Macdonald (1877–1959).
 Jean King Macdonald later died in 1881 as a result of fragile health due to Daisy's birth.

-In 1883, he married Gertrude Agnes VanKoughnet.
+In 1883, he married Agnes Gertrude VanKoughnet.
 She was the daughter of a close friend and political ally of his father, Salter Jehosaphat VanKoughnet (1833–1888) QC, of Toronto, a brother of Philip Michael Matthew Scott VanKoughnet.
 Gertrude's mother, Agnes, was a daughter of Senator Benjamin Seymour, of Port Hope, Ontario, and the sister of Emily Seymour who was married to Lt.
 Colonel Arthur Trefusis Heneage Williams.
-They had a son, John Alexander "Jack" Macdonald (1884–1905) and Daisy Macdonald (1877–1959).
+They had a son, John Alexander "Jack" Macdonald (1884–1905).
 The Macdonalds are buried at St John's Cathedral Cemetery.